facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s-using-docker-in-docker.md

 The script executes **a very important check** before proceeding to re-tag and delete: it compares the SHA digest of the two images.
 This is needed because **it's possible to produce two identical images** in two different builds, so we could be in the situation where the two tags point to the same image, and so nothing should be done.
 If the next build will produce a different image, the fact that the multiple previous tags point to the same image will mean that the cascade deletion will take care of all with a single action.

-The last thing that I could add to this deploy pipeline is the cleanup in case the deployment fails; it would be identical to the `delete-ci-image`, with the only exceptions that I would use the `prod` commit-specific tags, and I would set `when: failure` option.
+The last thing that I could add to this deploy pipeline is the cleanup in case the deployment fails; it would be identical to the `delete-ci-image`, with the only exceptions that I would use the `prod` commit-specific tags and I would set `when: failure` option.
 Since **in GitLab CI each single job is retriable**, I can retry the deploy without executing the whole pipeline from the start, so I decided to not implement it for now.

 # Conclusions
 I hope that this (long) blog post will help people with this list of tips and tricks, and help save some time; many of the things that I wrote about here are not properly documented, so I learned them by trial and error and exercising some google-fu.
 I just hope that the GitLab registry will soon implement some easier and automatic way to do the cleanup, so all this hassle will be reduced to just a couple of YAML configuration lines.